DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ---

 *The exercises that follow are your practical toolkit for navigating the Social Game with consciousness and skill.
-They represent the distilled wisdom of our investigators' journey from unconscious participation to conscious choice.*
+They represent the distilled wisdom of my journey from unconscious participation to conscious choice.*

 *Take them seriously, but hold them lightly.
 They are maps, not territories—guides for your own direct investigation into the nature of social programming and human freedom.*